gwpy/gwpy/docs/timeseries/datafind.rst

 simplify discovering the file(s) that contain the data of interest for any research.

-These data are also made available remotely using :ref:`gwpy-external-nds2`, which enables sending data directly over a network to any location.
+These data are also made available remotely using :ref:`pdpy-external-nds2`, which enables sending data directly over a network to any location.
 This is used for both the full proprietary data (which requires an authorisation credential to access) and also the |GWOSC_AUX_RELEASE|_ (which is freely available).

-.. _gwpy-timeseries-get:
+.. _pdpy-timeseries-get:

 **********************
 :meth:`TimeSeries.get`
 **********************

-**Additional dependencies:** :ref:`gwpy-external-framecpp` or :ref:`gwpy-external-nds2`
+**Additional dependencies:** :ref:`pdpy-external-framecpp` or :ref:`pdpy-external-nds2`

-GWpy provides the :meth:`TimeSeries.get` method as a one-stop interface to all automatically-discoverable data hosted locally at an IGWN computing centre, or available remotely.
+PDpy provides the :meth:`TimeSeries.get` method as a one-stop interface to all automatically-discoverable data hosted locally at an IGWN computing centre, or available remotely.